Stability of partially locked states in the Kuramoto model through Landau damping with Sobolev regularity: Estimate for the order parameter

-The resolvent $r_{Lc}$ is not in $L^1(\R,p_{b_{\eta}})$ due to the rotation eigenmode contribution $K_{\Theta}$.
+In the linear case, we have identified the resolvent \(r_L(t,s) = r_{Lc}(t-s)\) using the convolution structure (Lemma~\ref{thm:resolvent-eigenmode-form}).
+For a small enough perturbation such a resolvent can be constructed by a series.
+Here we face the difficulty that the resolvent $r_{Lc}$ is not in $L^1(\R,p_{b_{\eta}})$ due to the rotation eigenmode contribution $K_{\Theta}$.
 However, we can circumvent the problem by only using $r_{L} \conv k_{Q}$, which is better behaved, because the kernel $k_Q$ only creates contributions in the stable subspace.
-Adapting Lemma 3.7 of Chapter 9 of \cite{gripenberg-londen-staffans-1990-volterra} to the case of an eigenmode, we find the resolvent. \begin{lemma} Let $b_{\eta} \ge 0$ and let $k_{Lc}$ be a convolution kernel with $k_{Lc} \in L^1(\R^+,p_{b_\eta})$ and resolvent
+Adapting Lemma~3.7 of Chapter~9 of \cite{gripenberg-londen-staffans-1990-volterra} to the case of an eigenmode, we find the resolvent. \begin{lemma} Let $b_{\eta} \ge 0$ and let $k_{Lc}$ be a convolution kernel with $k_{Lc} \in L^1(\R^+,p_{b_\eta})$ and resolvent

 where $K_{\Theta}$ is a constant matrix and $r_{Lcs} \in L^1(\R^+,p_{b_{\eta}})$.
-Let $k_L$ and $k_{Ls}$ be the Volterra kernels corresponding to the convolution kernels $k_{Lc}$ and $k_{Lcs}$, respectively.
+Let $r_L$ and $r_{Ls}$ be the Volterra kernels corresponding to the convolution kernels $r_{Lc}$ and $r_{Lcs}$, respectively.

 Assume a Volterra kernel $k_Q$ for a time range $J = [0,T]$ satisfying

 Then $k = k_L + k_Q$ has a resolvent $r$ for the time range $J$ of the form

 where